Tenant improvements (TI) are also known as leasehold improvements.

 How much do tenant improvements cost?

-Numerous variables influence the build out process how much your build out will cost.
+Numerous variables influence the office build out process how much your build out will cost.
 If you know what renovations need doing upfront, you’ll be in a better place to negotiate – this is where having designers and space planners can really come in handy.
 Consider the existing condition of the space first.
 If the commercial space is in a “shell condition” then the leasehold improvements are guaranteed to be more expensive.
 Because the space has not yet been built out, your contractor will have to install costly essential systems like heating, plumbing and electrical. your costs are guaranteed to be lower if the space was previously occupied.
 A “second generation” space saves you money as many of the essential utility elements are already in place.

 Typically, the best time to negotiate for office space renovations is when you’re renegotiating or starting a new lease.
 This also becomes a crucial consideration when it comes to make your commercial real estate tax deductions.
 Since 2002 landlords (or tenants – but not both) have been able to deduct 30% of the cost of the TI in the same year that it’s completed.
 You’ll want to research the best way to account for your commercial space in your taxes.
 You’ll want to make sure that you minimize your out-of-pocket costs.